 - Online via the IRB website

-- Over-the-counter at banks and Pos Malaysia outlets
+- Over the counter at banks and Pos Malaysia outlet

 - ATM